GhostN3xus/Mobile-Security-Framework-MobSF/README.md

 Mobile Security Framework (MobSF) is a security research platform for mobile applications in Android, iOS and Windows Mobile.
 MobSF can be used for a variety of use cases such as mobile application security, penetration testing, malware analysis, and privacy analysis.
 The Static Analyzer supports popular mobile app binaries like APK, IPA, APPX and source code.
 Meanwhile, the Dynamic Analyzer supports both Android and iOS applications and offers a platform for interactive instrumented testing, runtime data and network traffic analysis.
 MobSF seamlessly integrates with your DevSecOps or CI/CD pipeline, facilitated by REST APIs and CLI tools, enhancing your security workflow with ease.

+### Highlights

+* **Modern Android dynamic analysis** – Out of the box, MobSF now ships with Android Virtual Device (AVD) profiles that cover Android 11 (API 30) through Android 14 (API 34).
+You can extend support for newer releases by setting the `MOBSF_ANDROID_MAX_API` environment variable before launching MobSF.
+* **Cross-platform coverage** – Unified static and dynamic analyzers for Android, iOS and Windows mobile applications with REST and CLI automation.
+* **Pluggable tooling** – Built-in Frida, ADB, proxy tooling, and PDF reporting with a single installer or Docker image.

 Made with ![Love](https://cloud.githubusercontent.com/assets/4301109/16754758/82e3a63c-4813-11e6-9430-6015d98aeaab.png) in India

 [![Docker Pulls](https://img.shields.io/docker/pulls/opensecurity/mobile-security-framework-mobsf?style=social)](https://hub.docker.com/r/opensecurity/mobile-security-framework-mobsf/) [![python](https://img.shields.io/badge/python-3.12+-blue.svg?logo=python&labelColor=yellow)](https://www.python.org/downloads/)